w3c/wcag3/guidelines/groups/images-and-media/sign-language/sign-language-controllable.md

 status: developing
 ---

-A :term[mechanism] is available to turn :term[sign language interpretation] on and off.
+A :term[mechanism] is available to show and hide :term[sign language interpretation].

 :::except-when
 - Sign language interpretation is hard-coded into the video content.